 The Zyxel Device cannot assign individual IP addresses to the connected client devices.

-- 1 Make sure to select Bridge in Network Setting > Broadband > Add/Edit New WAN Interface: Mode. - 2 Make sure to reboot the Zyxel Device after changing to Bridge mode. - 3 Make sure the Zyxel Device can get an IP address dynamically (DHCP) from the router controller.
+- 1 Make sure to select Bridge in - 2 Make sure to reboot the Zyxel Device after changing to Bridge mode.

 The Internet connection is slow or intermittent.